ashihh07/ashihh07/README.md

 ## About me

-I got curious about how systems break before I ever thought about building them.
-That curiosity pulled me into cybersecurity — and I've been learning in public ever since.
-I'm a Plus Two Science graduate from Kerala, and I'm on my way to landing my first role in the field.

-Right now I'm focused on building a real portfolio: hands-on labs, notes I actually use, and projects I can point to.
+I got curious about how systems break before I ever thought about building them — that's what pulled me into cybersecurity.
+I'm a Plus Two Science graduate from Kerala, currently working toward my first role in the field, and I'm building my portfolio in the open: hands-on labs, notes I actually use, and projects I can point to.

 ---